Skip to Content

 A finishing coat of sealer isn’t necessary if the pots will stay indoors.
 If the pots are headed outdoors, make sure you use a paint designed for outdoor use.
 More on choosing the best paint for terracotta pots below!

-What is the Best Paint for Terracotta Pots?
+What is the best paint for terracotta pots?

-There are sooo many different options for painting terracotta pots, so I’m just going to tell you what I’ve used with great success.
+There are so many different options for painting terracotta pots, so I’m just going to tell you what I’ve used with great success.
 I love DecoArt paints and work with them a lot.
 This isn’t an exhaustive list, so let me know if you have any questions!

 I highly recommend DecoArt’s Americana Acrylics, which are beautiful matte finish colors that come in 257 shades (and can be mixed).
-I used these paints on all three of the pots for this post.
+I used these paints on all three of the pots for this tutorial.
 The flat, matte finish is gorgeous.

 You can use these on indoor terracotta pots with or without a varnish.
 I don’t add a varnish to mind, but I do use the Thompson’s Waterseal as the base layer.
 You can add a varnish if you’d like, though.
 DecoArt has several great choices.